daddykev/ddex-workbench/overview.md

 The confluence of mandatory migration, absent tooling, and modern cloud capabilities creates a unique window of opportunity.
 DDEX Workbench isn't just another tool—it's essential infrastructure for the future of digital music distribution.

-By starting with DDEX Connect, we deliver immediate value while building toward a transformative vision: democratizing access to the digital music supply chain through modern, collaborative, open-source tools.
+By starting with DDEX ERN validation, we deliver immediate value while building toward a transformative vision: democratizing access to the digital music supply chain through modern, open-source tools.

-The industry needs this.
-The timing is perfect.
-The technology is ready.

-Let's build the bridge together.